 A: A jointer is a tool used to make one edge of a board squared and perfectly perpendicular to the other edge it touches.
 This is especially helpful when you want to make a perfect “seam” for things like tabletops and cutting boards.

 You can find an example of a tabletop where I jointed the edges in this post on how to build a side table.
-I also jointed the edges of a bench top for a mudroom hall tree build here.
+I also jointed the edges of a bench top for a mudroom hall tree build here and here.

 Keep reading to find out 3 different methods for truing lumber when you don’t have a jointer.